 The PX-780 features a high-quality sound and comes with optional sounds to choose from.
-It provides way more than what is offered by other digital pianos on the market, in terms of sound features.
+It offers more than what other digital pianos offer, in terms of sound features.

 The Casio company strives to deliver quality on every one of their products.
 Due to their considerate thought on their products, they’ve made it possible all types of players to own a digital piano.

-Reasons Why You Should Buy the Casio PX-780 Digital Piano
+Reasons You Should Buy the Casio PX-780 Digital Piano

 A Privia digital piano is one of the best models in the market and would give any player value for their money.
 Casio has strived to produce a user-friendly piano with grade quality keyboard and a wide range of features to choose from.